Higher homotopy excision and Blakers-Massey theorems for structured ring spectra: Homotopical Analysis of Cubical Diagrams

 Consider a sequence $ \xymatrix@1{ Z_0\ar[r] & Z_1\ar[r] & Z_2\ar[r] & \dotsb } $ of pushouts of maps as in \eqref{eq:gluing_on_cells}, and let $Z_\infty:=\colim_k Z_k$.
 Consider the naturally occurring map $Z_0\rarrow Z_\infty$, and assume $\capO_{Z_0}$ is $(-1)$-connected.
 By the argument above we know that

 is a sequence of $n$-connected monomorphisms, hence $\capO_{Z_\infty}$ is $(-1)$-connected, and taking $r=0$ verifies that $Z_0\rarrow Z_\infty$ is an $n$-connected monomorphism in $\SymSeq$.

-The small object argument (see \cite[7.12]{Dwyer_Spalinski} for a useful introduction) produces a factorization \eqref{eq:factoring_n_connected_maps} of $f$ such that $p$ has the right lifting property with respect to the $n$-connected generating cofibrations and generating acyclic cofibrations in $\LtO$, and $j$ is a (possibly transfinite) composition of pushouts of maps as in \eqref{eq:gluing_on_cells}, starting with $Z_0=A$.
-Since $C$ is fibrant in $\LtO$ by assumption, it follows from the latter lifting property that $p$ is a fibration between fibrant objects in $\LtO$.
+The small object argument (see \cite[7.12]{Dwyer_Spalinski} for a useful introduction) produces a factorization \eqref{eq:factoring_n_connected_maps} of $f$ such that $p$, and hence its fiber $F\rightarrow *$, has the right lifting property with respect to the $n$-connected generating cofibrations and generating acyclic cofibrations in $\LtO$, and $j$ is a (possibly transfinite) composition of pushouts of maps as in \eqref{eq:gluing_on_cells}, starting with $Z_0=A$.
+It follows from the latter lifting property that both $p$ and its pullback $F\rightarrow *$ are fibrations in $\LtO$; in particular, $F[\mathbf{u}]$ is stably fibrant and hence is an $\Omega$-spectrum \cite[1.4]{Hovey_Shipley_Smith} for each $u\geq 0$.
 By the argument above, it follows that $j$ is $n$-connected.
-Since $f$ is $n$-connected by assumption, it follows that $p$ is $n$-connected, and since $p$ furthermore has the right lifting property with respect to the $n$-connected generating cofibrations, it follows that $p$ is a weak equivalence which completes the proof. \end{proof}
+Since $f$ is $n$-connected by assumption, it follows that $p$ is $n$-connected and therefore $F\rightarrow *$ is $n$-connected.
+Since $F\rightarrow *$, furthermore, has the right lifting property with respect to the $n$-connected generating cofibrations, it follows that the homotopy groups $\pi_kF[\mathbf{u}]=0$ are trivial for each $k\geq n$, $u\geq 0$, and hence $F\rightarrow *$ is a weak equivalence; therefore $p$ is a weak equivalence which completes the proof. \end{proof}

-\begin{rem} It is important to note that an $n$-connected fibration between fibrant objects in symmetric spectra with the positive flat stable model structure (resp. positive stable model structure) is a positive levelwise $n$-connected fibration; this property has been exploited in the argument above. \end{rem}

 \begin{rem} To keep the statement of Proposition \ref{prop:factorization_into_n_connected_cofibration} as simple and non-technical as possible, we have been conservative in our choice for the set of maps used in the small object argument.
 In other words, running the small object argument with the set of $n$-connected generating cofibrations and generating acyclic cofibrations in $\AlgO$ (resp. $\LtO$) is sufficient for our purposes and makes for an attractive and simple statement, but one can obtain the desired factorizations using a smaller set of maps; this is an exercise left to the reader. \end{rem}